 Summing up

-In that sense, some Australian travellers can now use Mobile Passport Control to make things a little faster when arriving in the US.
-But for us Aussies, it only works on second and subsequent visits to the US.
+In the meantime, some Australian travellers can now use Mobile Passport Control to make things a little faster when arriving in the US.
+But that’s only available on second and subsequent visits to the US.
 And for that matter, only when travelling with a visa waiver (ESTA) – not a full sticker visa.

 Also read: Save time at US immigration with this official app